kcbanner/facebook-test-users/Readme.md

   Type '?' at the prompt for a list of commands.

+## API Usage

+  The user list is automatically reloaded after any command that could change it.
+Use the `r` command to reload it manually

 ## License

   facebook-test-users - A command line utility for managing Facebook test users